 The band can slip out of place if it isn’t inserted properly.
 Lap-band slippage can also occur over time.
 Lap-band slips can cause GI bleeding, stomach perforation, pneumonia, and other serious complications.
 A slipped band always requires corrective surgery.

 While it’s less common, the lap-band can also erode into the stomach.
 When this occurs, the eroded band must be surgically removed.

 Port infections can occur immediately following surgery or over time.
 They may be managed with antibiotics or removal and replacement of the port.
 Over time, the port can break, leak, or become difficult to access.
 This often requires corrective surgery.

 As with other weight loss surgeries, the following complication may occur with lap-band surgery:

 - Hiatal hernia

 - Bowel function changes and perforations

 - Blood clots, infection, and other risks that are common with any surgery

 Attend your pre-surgical evaluation, all appointments, and monthly support meetings near where you work or live.
-Many of our locations also offer free information sessions so you can learn more about obesity and weight loss surgery.
+Attend a free information session online to learn more about obesity and weight loss surgery.

 Duke Regional Hospital is accredited by the American Society for Metabolic and Bariatric Surgery for its high standards of care in weight loss surgery.